AI & Agents

 Abstract visualization of self-hosted AI agent architecture

-Self-hosted AI agent platforms let you run and manage autonomous agents on your own servers.
-This gives you full control.
-Cloud agents are convenient, but they often have privacy risks and vendor lock-in that some industries can't accept.
+Self-hosted AI agent platforms run on your own servers.
+Cloud agents are convenient, but privacy requirements and vendor lock-in make them unsuitable for many industries.

 Helpful references: Fast.io Workspaces, Fast.io Collaboration, and Fast.io AI.

-Best For: Engineering teams building custom, production-grade agent apps that need complex logic.
+Best For: Engineering teams building custom, production-grade agent applications.

 Pricing: Open source (MIT license).